BP p.l.c.

 23 Oct 2024

-Their ask — BP requests changes to upstream methane emission calculations, refinery gas treatment, and third-country import recognition.
+Message — BP requests changes to upstream methane emission calculations, refinery gas treatment, and third-country import recognition.
 They warn the current rules could deter investment in low-carbon hydrogen production and imports.
 BP seeks alignment with existing renewable fuel regulations and explicit minimum CCS capture rates.123

-How it helps them — This would enable BP to use favorable gas emission data and avoid disadvantaging their CCS-enabled hydrogen projects.45
+Why — This would enable BP to use favorable gas emission data and avoid disadvantaging their CCS-enabled hydrogen projects.45

-Who loses — Climate advocates lose stricter carbon accounting that captures full lifecycle emissions of fossil-based hydrogen.
+Impact — Climate advocates lose stricter carbon accounting that captures full lifecycle emissions of fossil-based hydrogen.

 BP Seeks Clearer Rules for Biofuel Imports